animatedmax/spring-data-geode/src/main/markdown/reference/repositories.md

 <div class="paragraph">

-One example of where custom repository implementations are needed with {data-store-name} is when performing joins.
+One example of where custom repository implementations are needed with GemFire is when performing joins.
 Joins are not supported by {sdg-acronym} Repositories.
-With a {data-store-name} `PARTITION` Region, the join must be performed on collocated `PARTITION` Regions, since {data-store-name} does not support “distributed” joins.
-In addition, the Equi-Join OQL Query must be performed inside a {data-store-name}
+With a GemFire `PARTITION` Region, the join must be performed on collocated `PARTITION` Regions, since GemFire does not support “distributed” joins.
+In addition, the Equi-Join OQL Query must be performed inside a GemFire Function.
+See [here](https://gemfire91.docs.pivotal.io/geode/developing/partitioned_regions/join_query_partitioned_regions.html) for more details on GemFire *Equi-Join Queries*.
-Function.
-See
-[here](https://gemfire91.docs.pivotal.io/geode/developing/partitioned_regions/join_query_partitioned_regions.html)
-for more details on {data-store-name} *Equi-Join Queries*.

 </div>